IPv4 vs IPv6 from a Consumer’s Point of View

 Are IPv6 Addresses More Secure?

 As a consumer, not significantly so.
-Don’t worry about an IPv4 address you’re using being somehow insecure just because it is an IPv4.
-If you’re running on a reputable, well maintained network, most of the security features IPv6 was built to include by default are already implemented as standard practices.
+Don’t worry about the IPv4 address you’re using being somehow insecure just because it’s IPv4.
+If you’re running on a reputable, well-maintained network, most of the security features IPv6 was built to include by default are already standard practice.

 Why Would I Continue to Use IPv4?

 Certain networking systems, firewalls, and other important software are not automatically IPv6 compatible by default.
-Popular software like cPanel, as of July 2021, still requires an IPv4 address even if you add IPv6 addresses to your system.
+Popular software like cPanel, as of July 2021, still requires an IPv4 address even if you have IPv6 addresses configured on your system.

 If you try to set up IPv6 networks on a system built and configured for IPv4, you’re in for a headache.